Allen-Tildesley/examples/GUIDE.md

 and the decrease in shear viscosity &eta;, as the strain rate increases, are in good agreement with the above papers.

-* Although the link-list program seems to be working fine, it might be worth double-checking the logic in the force routine, as it is a bit fiddly.

 ## Hard-particle programs
 The programs `mc_nvt_hs` and `md_nve_hs` illustrate, respectively,